Ardmore:

 km SE, across the Deele river in Kilmonaster (C 273 977)

-is a largely-destroyed megalithic complex of perhaps a dozen
+is a largely-destroyed megalithic complex of at least eight

 tombs originally, including a cruciform passage-tomb situated